Do you love drawing?

 Keep the focus on the present.
 And know that you will get better with time.
 It doesn’t matter if it’s traditional or digital art.
 Know exactly what you love, and keep working to improve your skills.

-This means that you will need to invest in courses to become better at what you do, whatever your field is – illustrations, graphic design, watercolor painting, so on.
+This means that you will need to invest in courses to become better at what you do, whatever your field is – illustrations, graphic design, watercolor painting, and so on.